uniconstructor/demandbaselabs/FormConnector/README.md

 ####toggleFieldList
 *Optional* (*Default:* `[]`)
 This property defines the HTML elements which receive the "growing" form behavior.
-This `Array` of `String` values holds the IDs of the HTML elements that hide initially and are shown if they do not have a value after the visitor has provided an email address and company name.
+This `Array` of `String` values holds the IDs of the HTML elements that hide initially and are shown if they do not have a value after the visitor has provided an email address and company name. *Do not put the empty string (`''`) in this array.*

 Ideally, the HTML markup will have an element with an `id` that wraps both the `input` element and it's label.
 If there is no wrapper element, it may be required to also specify the ID of the label element.
 Alternatively, the `getToggleElement` function can be passed to the `connect` function to define the relationship between `toggleFieldList` and the HTML elements to show and hide.